G-cabanski/G-cabanski/README.md

 - 💞️ I’m looking to collaborate on …
 - 📫 Email me!!!
 Gavin@cabanski.com

-- 😄 Pronouns: te!/ter! dont forget the ! that is part of my pronouns
-- ⚡ Fun fact: arch linux = 🏳️‍🌈🏳️‍⚧
+- ⚡ Fun fact: arch linux =
 - 🤢 also java is a boiler plate driven language only used for writing instant legacy code
 - 👹 these are just jokes except java and arch that just facts.